SharkUncle/deep-abyss/opencve.md

 You can also see the "Weakness" on the left pane, there are a lot of CWE available to be read.

+You can manage the subscriptions in the tab of the same name.

+Lastly but not the less important, in your project got to "Notification".

+Now add:
+- Name: whatever you want
+- email: a valid email

+Configure the Alert settings you want (keep in mind if the severity is too low or to large there a risk of flooding).

+Now the notifications are activate.

+The free account limit the notification to only one email address.

 ## OpenCVE API

 The most interesting part of this kind of resource is the Rest API.
 With that you can use it and integrate it to you own project.